cove9988/git-talk/README.md

 1. It is able to manages mulitiply git reporisities in one place, reducing context switching and helping you focus on your development.
 2. git-talk uses git work flow.
         All the task branch is created from branch dev.
-        Use tag based release in master with auto build change log (changelog.md) All commit with pre-build category: **New Features,Fixes,Performance improvements,Refactorings,Docs,Others**
+        Use tag based release in master with auto built change log (changelog.md) All commit with pre-build category: **New Features,Fixes,Performance improvements,Refactorings,Docs,Others**
 3. If you just use it for daily git, you DONOT need any git commands.
 If you are a git expert, you can modify the .git_talk.ini file to run you own git commands